Josakko/WifiExtractor/README.md

 # WifiExtractor
 Tool made in python for gathering wifi passwords from victims machine

+## Usage

+1. Replace all the data in

 ## Need Help?

 If you need help contact me on my [discord server](https://discord.gg/xgET5epJE6).